elias19r/xkb-layouts/README.md

 defined by [`symbols/custom_rearrange`](symbols/custom_rearrange).
 To fix that, disable or change the "Switching to another layout" shortcut

-Also, the order you list your keyboard layouts preference affects the way key symbols are combined into groups, so keep your custom layouts at the top
+Also, the order you list your keyboard layouts preference affects the way symbols are combined into groups, so keep your custom layouts at the top

 ## Mapping navigation keys on alphanumeric keys